kumagai-group/pydefect/docs_rst/tutorial.rst

     pydefect ds --oxi_states Mg 4

-However, the range of the charge state may not be enough in some cases.
+However, the recommended charge states may not be enough in some cases.
 For instance, the Zn vacancies in ZnO are known to show the +1 charge state because they can capture multiple polarons at the neighboring O sites.
 See `Frodason et al., Phys.
 Rev. B (2017) <journals.aps.org/prb/abstract/10.1103/PhysRevB.95.094105>`_ Users have to add these outliers by themselves.

-3. By default, positions of atoms neighboring a defect are perturbed such that the symmetry is lowered to the P1 symmetry.
+3. By default, positions of atoms near the defect are perturbed such that the symmetry is lowered to the P1 symmetry.
 This is, however, unwanted in some cases because it increases the number of irreducible k-points Then, :code:`displace_distance` needs to be set to 0 via :code:`pydefect.yaml`.